Program Contact: Aileen Dever 203-582-8500

 HSP 374: Latin American Cultures II

-Students then select three electives (9 credits) to complete the minor and may suggest other electives beyond those listed in the curriculum section after consulting with their minor advisor.
+Students then select three electives (9 credits) to complete the minor and may suggest other electives beyond those listed in the curriculum section after consulting with their minor adviser.
 Electives may include culture and literature courses as well as internships and study abroad.
 Students can choose to complete the minor entirely in English or incorporate Spanish language courses.
-At least 9 credits must be taken on campus.
+At least 9 credits must be taken on the Quinnipiac campus.

 Required Courses 9